Battle of Blair's Landing: Campaign

 President Abraham Lincoln and Major General Henry Halleck wanted a Union army to establish a foothold in Texas by way of the Red River.
 Major General Nathaniel P. Banks, commander of the Department of the Gulf was ordered to organize an expedition in cooperation with Major Generals William T. Sherman and Frederick Steele.
 While Steele moved south from Little Rock, Arkansas, with 15,000 troops, Banks moved in two columns.
 A 17,000-strong column ascended Bayou Teche and joined 10,000 men that came up the Red River under Major General Andrew Jackson Smith to occupy Alexandria, Louisiana on March 18.
 The Red River force was on loan from Sherman and was accompanied by 13 ironclad and 7 light-draft gunboats from Porter's Mississippi River Squadron.

-After A. J. Smith's force won two minor actions at Fort De Russy (March 14) and Henderson's Hill (March 21), Banks' army started marching upriver and reached Natchitoches on April 2.
+After A. J. Smith's force won two minor actions at Fort DeRussy (March 14) and Henderson's Hill (March 21), Banks' army started marching upriver and reached Natchitoches on April 2.
 Porter started upriver with 6 gunboats and T. K. Smith's division of the XVII Corps aboard transports.
 They planned to meet with Banks' army at Springfield Landing, 110 mi below Shreveport.
 However, Major General Richard Taylor drubbed the Union army at the Battle of Mansfield on April 8, forcing Banks to retreat.
 Reinforced, Taylor attacked Banks again at the Battle of Pleasant Hill on April 9, but was repulsed.
 Nevertheless, Banks withdrew to Grand Ecore near Natchitoches on the Red River.